 In Literacy, we will continue to focus on letter formation, handwriting and sentence structure.
 We will have lots of opportunities to practice using capital letters, finger spaces and full stops with independence.
 The children will practise these skills through a range of genres including retells, instructions and group work.
 We will be using texts to support our developing writing.
 These will include traditional tales and stories with predictable phrases.

 This term, we will continue to practice our counting to 100 and beyond!
-We will challenge ourselves with addition and subtraction within 20 and place value within 50.
-We will then move on to exploring length and height and weight and volume.
+We will challenge ourselves with multiplication and division and learn about fractions of both shapes and amounts.
+We will also be exploring position and direction in our geometry unit of learning.
+We will then move on to place value of numbers to 100, money and time.

 Please continue to help your child by practicing counting beyond 50 and writing numbers as a way of practicing number formation.